King of Albania: History

 Zog's kingdom was closely tied to Italy, then ruled by Victor Emmanuel III.
 On April 7, 1939, Italy occupied Albania, treating it as the Italian protectorate of Albania.
 Zog fled the country, though he never abdicated, and five days later the Albanian Parliament proclaimed Victor Emmanuel as the new King of the Albanians.
-When the Italian armed forces started being decimated in 1943, Victor Emmanuel signed the Armistice of Cassibile with the Allies on 3 September 1943, which included his abdication as the Albanian monarch and the end of the so-called protectorate.
+When the Italian Armed Forces started being decimated in 1943, Victor Emmanuel signed the Armistice of Cassibile with the Allies on 3 September 1943, which included his abdication as the Albanian monarch and the end of the so-called protectorate.
 While Zog I was reinstated as king (in absentia) by pro-monarchy partisans, this action was opposed by pro-communist partisans, all made moot as Nazi Germany immediately commenced the German occupation of Albania.
 The Germans were pushed out by late 1944, by which point the partisan factions were basically fighting a civil war.
 This continued until the socialist People's Republic of Albania was established in 1946.

 During and after World War II, some Albanians worked for the return of King Zog; however, they were not successful.
-Neither Zog nor Victor Emmanuel had his Albanian royal title widely acknowledged by the international community.
+Neither Zog nor Victor Emmanuel had the Albanian royal title widely acknowledged by the international community.
 Zog's son, Crown Prince Leka (1939–2011), was the main pretender to the Albanian Crown.
 As he himself stated, his title was not "king of Albania" but "king of the Albanians", which included a claim to Kosovo and part of today's North Macedonia.
 Since Crown Prince Leka's death in late November, 2011, the main pretender to the Albanian Throne is his son Leka II.

+Proclaimed Sovereigns of Albania

+This is a compilation of rulers who proclaimed themselves as the sovereigns of Albania and or Albanians as a unified entity, throughout history.
+Holding various titles such as kings, princes, despots, lords, etc. Starting from one of the first established Albanian monarchies.
+Dhimitër Progoni from the Progoni family in the 12th-13th century.